Oct Mon, 2020 Insurance

 There are two main takeaways here.
 First, better security at the MGM Mandalay Bay could have not only prevented this massacre, but also the tortuous lawsuit that followed.
 Case studies, statistics, and analyses of hotel violence from around the world could have helped MGM security and staff detect the shooter’s pre-attack (and quite odd) behaviors.
 Muir Analytics’ Jeff Moore stated the details of these odd behaviors – quoted by Hotel News Now – on 27 April 2018 at the Hospitality Law Conference in Houston, Texas.

 As an aside, Muir Analytics’ SecureHotel Threat Portal can help hospitality companies foresee threats before they evolve, which helps prevent acts of hotel violence and/or lessen their impact.
-Muir’s Threat Portal is backed by the world’s largest and most sophisticated hotel violence database in existence.
+Muir’s Threat Portal is backed by the world’s largest and most sophisticated hotel violence database.

 Second, it is getting easier for victims of hotel violence to sue hotels for security negligence and related issues.
 Not all hotel violence lawsuits result in courtroom victories, but many do result in settlements.
 Muir Analytics’ Jeff Moore has delivered two briefings to the Hospitality Law Conference series on this phenomenon.
 The Mandalay Bay lawsuit is part of this trend.
 Sometimes, the lawsuits are over negligence of the actions (or inactions) of hotel staff in a single incident such as the Mandalay Bay case.
 Other times, the charges are supported by a trend analysis of incidents at a single property or a hotel brand name that has experienced a pattern of violence that demonstrates “totality of circumstances.”
 The latter issue was made clear in the landmark case, Humphries vs. New York-New York Hotel & Casino, from 5 October 2017, just four days after the Mandalay Bay massacre.